Liberty-Eylau Independent School District: Buchanan

 The next site selected was at Shipp's Crossing; this site was used permanently for school purposes.
 Some of the trustees at this time were J.S.
 Hargis, W.S.
 Kirby, and E.C.
 Kirby.
 The first teacher at this school, Charlie (Cat Fish) Miller, was termed the pioneer teacher.
 Other teachers at this place were Chester Brower, Miss Jennie Mitchell, Miss Imogene Berry Cooper, Mr. Kennedy, Mrs. L.R.
 Nash, and Miss Bess Stephens.
 The teachers had approximately eighty pupils and when they were asked how many grades they taught they said “three – the 3 R’s.”

 In 1907–1908 the district was changed from a common school district to an independent school district.
 One of the earlier teachers in this district was J.I.
 Wheeler, who had one assistant, and this assistant was paid by money raised in the community.

 In 1909 it was decided that the district needed another school so Buchanan school number two was built on the Ryan Place about three miles west of the other school.
 Helen Bentley was the first teacher at the new school and was followed by Gena Williams, Virginia Kerns, Clyde Merritt, Mattie Williams, Agnes Leach, J.W.
 Patillo, Annie Robinson, Mrs. McWhorter, Mrs. L.L.
 Goodwin, and Laura Proctor.
 Some of the trustees during this time were Mr. Williams, V.L.
 Ryan, W.H.
 Lynch, L.N.
 Giles, A.V.
 Crump, J.S.
 Hargis, and J.L.
 Butner.

 In 1910 still another school was added to the schools operated by the district.
 This third school was added to the schools operated by the district.
 This third school, Rocky Ford, was built on the L.S.
 Kennedy place.
 After four years of service, this school was consolidated by the school board with school number one.
 The teachers for this school were M.D.
 Taylor, Gena Williams, and Emma Jarrett.

 In 1927 the district voted school house bonds and erected a modern five room building.
 The Buchanan number two consolidated with number one and Mr. Harland transported the children in his car and this was known as the first school bus in the district.
 Eight grades were taught at the school, two grades to the room.
 Some of the teachers were Mrs. Goodwin, Mrs. Homer Kirby, Mrs. Renolds, Mrs. Karrh, and Mr. Karrh, the principal.
 In 1941 Buchanan was consolidated with Liberty.

-MACEDONIA
+Macedonia

 In the latter part of the 19th century Macedonia school was formed.
 It was a one-room, one teacher school.
 In 1961 Macedonia became part of the Liberty Eylau school system.
 It was at that time an accredited high school with 24 teachers and a $250,000 building complex.
 In 1969 the schools in the Liberty Eylau district were completely integrated and the Macedonia campus became the Liberty Eylau Junior High School.